Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Host (Coffeezilla):

 Some people accuse insiders of knowing relevant information before the contract was made public.
-For example, Dave Portnoy, the founder of Barstool Sports, said he knew about this two weeks before the token launch but did not buy in advance; he bought in 10 minutes after Milei's post on X and ultimately lost about 5 million dollars, but you compensated him for this loss.
+For example, Dave Portnoy, the founder of Barstool Sports, said he knew about this two weeks before the token launch but did not buy in advance; instead, he bought in 10 minutes after Milei posted on X, ultimately losing about 5 million dollars, but you compensated him for this loss.

 This further deepens ordinary users' suspicions about market manipulation; they must be thinking, "Look!
-Even if they lose money, they will be compensated."
+Even if they lost money, they would be compensated."

 Hayden Davis:

-As for insider information, I can't guarantee that I, Manuel, or Mauricio have not told anyone else, but I can tell you that very few people are in the know.
-To me, the concept of insiders is always nonsense because in every meme token I know of, invested in, or participated in, the ones who benefit the most are the insiders, just like in any other business in the world; those closest to the action usually make the most money or lose the most.
+As for insider information, I can't guarantee that I, Manuel, or Mauricio haven't told anyone else, but I can tell you that very few people were informed.
+To me, the concept of insiders is always nonsense because in every meme token I know of, invested in, or participated in, the ones who benefit the most are the informed ones, just like in any other business in the world, the closest people usually earn the most or lose the most.

 Part 7: Market or Casino